zepto-lang/zepto/wiki/Getting Started.md

 (+ 1 1)
 ```

-Note that everx operator is a function in Scheme (and thus,
+Note that every operator is a function in Scheme (and thus,
 zepto), so it is always written in prefix notation as opposed
 to the infix notation we are used to.